What Is a Healthcare Ombudsman? South Dakota Guide for Facilities

 - Local policymakers who need help shaping regulations that improve LTC quality.

-Who Is Your Ombudsman?
+Who Is Your Medical Ombudsman?
 South Dakota Contact Information

 Individuals who would like to connect with the ombudsman can reach out to the office directly.
-The contact information for the South Dakota ombudsman office is outlined in the table below.
+The ombudsman (South Dakota) phone number, mailing address, email, and website details are outlined in the table below.

 Tips for Facilities Undergoing Investigations

 If someone files a complaint about your facility, you may need to undergo an investigation.
-While this may feel like a stressful situation, keep in mind that the ombudsman’s goal is to find a solution that works for both you and your residents.
-Here are three tips to help the investigation go as quickly and smoothly as possible:
+While this can feel like a stressful situation, keep in mind that the ombudsman’s goal is to find a solution that works for both you and your residents.
+Here are three tips to help the investigation go as quickly and smoothly as possible.

-- Take steps to improve.
 If the ombudsman offers advice on how to improve your operations, act on it accordingly.
 You can always reach out to your ombudsman after the investigation is over to continuously improve regulatory compliance and care.
+The Agency and Disability Resource Center (ADRC) South Dakota website is full of additional strategies on optimizing care delivery and can be referenced at any time.

 Learn More Ways to Improve Quality of Care

 Looking for practical ways to act on the advice of your ombudsman?
 South Dakota facility leaders can learn new insights through IntelyCare.
-Our free newsletter offers dozens of expert-written tips to help you optimize patient care at your facility and improve quality of care.
+Our team of clinical and legal experts offers dozens of healthcare tips, resources, and guides to help you improve care quality at your facility.